The Carnegie Center for Literacy & Learning

 251 West Second Street

 Lexington, KY 40507

 Friday: 10:00 am-5:00 pm

 The Carnegie Center for Literacy and Learning empowers people to explore and express their voices through imaginative learning and the literary arts.

-The Carnegie Center is a non-profit family learning center devoted to helping all citizens improve their quality of life.
+The Carnegie Center for Literacy & Learning is a 501(c)(3) non-profit educational and community center devoted to helping all citizens improve their quality of life through education and expression.
 Our open-door policy invites people young and old to learn something new.
-We offer seasonal classes in Writing, Computer Literacy, graphic design, and Language; tutoring for students grades K-12; vibrant youth and family programs and exhibits, readings, and other arts-related events designed to encourage among Central Kentuckians an appreciation for all art forms and for learning in general.
+We offer seasonal classes in writing, publishing, and languages; tutoring for students grades K-12; vibrant youth and family programs and exhibits; readings from established authors and local literary icons; and other arts-related events designed to encourage among Central Kentuckians an appreciation for learning and the arts.

-Many classes and events at the Carnegie Center are free, and wherever low-cost registration fees are required, scholarships are available to help those in need.
-The Carnegie Center has long been a haven for writers, and we have built on that tradition to become a home to diverse groups of people who love to read, to discuss, to explore, to play, to create, and to learn.
+Many classes and events at the Carnegie Center are free, and wherever low-cost registration fees are required, scholarships are available.
+The Carnegie Center has long been a haven for writers and readers, and we have built on that tradition to become a home to diverse groups of people who love to read, to discuss, to explore, to play, to create, and to learn.
 There’s something for everyone at the Carnegie Center, where learning lives.